-PERS Retirement*, $100,000 Beneficiary Death Benefit, Health Insurance/Benefit Bank/Cash-out of $1,345 per month, $1,395 as of July 1st, 2018 (option to cash out excess or up to $1,195 per month or deposit to deferred comp account), 12 Days Paid Vacation, Sick Leave (120 hours per year), Comp Time (160 hours), Cleaning/Clothing Allowance, Voluntary Physical Fitness Incentive, Long-Term Disability Plan, Alternate Work Schedule (4/10 or 3/12.5), Bilingual Pay, Tuition Assistance Program and Hiring Incentives.
+PERS Retirement*, $100,000 Beneficiary Death Benefit, Health Insurance/Benefit Bank/Cash-out of $1,395 per month (option to cash out excess or up to $1,195 per month or deposit to deferred comp account), 12 Days Paid Vacation, Sick Leave (120 hours per year), Comp Time (160 hours), Cleaning/Clothing Allowance, Voluntary Physical Fitness Incentive, Long-Term Disability Plan, Alternate Work Schedule (4/10 or 3/12.5), Bilingual Pay, Tuition Assistance Program and Hiring Incentives.

 *Benefits will be determined based on the employee’s CalPERS formula at the time of appointment.